How Much Does an Above-Ground Pool Cost?

 Resin pools are included in the larger category of hard-sided pools.
 These are constructed with metal walls and plastic parts on the tracks and rails.
 The walls are then coated with resin in place of a vinyl liner.
 The advantages are that resin won’t get hot to the touch, can handle a saltwater generator, and is cheaper than aluminum.
 However, the resin will crack or chip over time due to UV exposure—though not as quickly as metal will rust from splashing water.
 Resin pools typically cost $1,000 to $3,000.

-Benefits of Installing an Above-Ground Pool
+Benefits of Choosing an Above-Ground Pool

 Recreation, Relaxation, and Exercise